ZupIT/beagle-docs/content/en/android/customization/network-client.md

 ### Step 3: Create a HttpURLConnectionExtensions file

 Create a file and choose a name for it, for example,`HttpURLConnectionExtensions`.
-This file is responsible for containing methods returning the **HttpURLConnection** rule, so you will use these methods in the HttpClientDefault class.
+This file is responsible for containing methods returning the **HttpURLConnection** rule, so you will use these methods in the HttpClientDefault class:

 ```kotlin
 import java.lang.Exception